Galgamins/QWEST/README.md

 ## How do I start the main quest?

-In order to start the main quest, you will need to visit Helgen and rent a room at the new inn there.
+In order to start the main quest, you will need to visit Helgen and rent a room at the new inn there with the dialogue option "I'd like to stay for a while.
+(Start Intro (XX gold))".
 Once you sleep in the room, a familiar scene unfolds before you.....

 ## Creation Club (CC Content) Support?